About SMITH

 About the Medical Informatics Initiative

-SMITH is one of four consortia of the Medical Informatics Initiative (MII) funded by the German Federal Ministry of Education and Research (BMBF).
+SMITH is one of four consortia funded by the German Federal Ministry of Education and Research (BMBF) as part of the Medical Informatics Initiative (MII).
 The goal of the Medical Informatics Initiative (MII) is to improve research opportunities and patient care through innovative IT solutions.
-These should enable the exchange and use of data from patient care, clinical and biomedical research across the boundaries of institutions and locations.
-In the development and networking phase (2018-2022), the German Federal Ministry of Education and Research is funding the development of Data Integration Centers at university hospitals with more than 200 million Euros.
-From 2023 to 2026, the collaboration between university hospitals is to be expanded and extended to include new partners.
-In addition, the BMBF is funding six Digital Smart Hubs for Advanced Connected Care with around 50 million Euros (2021-2025) as part of the MII.
-Their task is to bring the pioneering work of the university hospitals into other areas of the healthcare system, from outpatient care to rehabilitation and aftercare.
+These will enable the exchange and use of data from patient care and clinical and biomedical research across institutions and locations.
+In the development and networking phase (2018-2022), the German Federal Ministry of Education and Research (BMBF) is funding the establishment of Data Integration Centers at university hospitals with more than 200 million euros.
+From 2023 to 2026, the BMBF provides an additional 200 million euros to expand cooperation between university hospitals and to include new partners.
+Furthermore, the BMBF is funding six “Digital Hubs: Advances in Research and Health Care” with around 50 million euros (2021-2025) as part of the MII.
+Their task is to integrate the pioneering work of university hospitals into other areas of the healthcare system, from outpatient care to rehabilitation and aftercare.